cloudmesh-community/fa18-523-56/paper/paper.md

 ## NiFi Features

-NiFi incorporates a straightforward User Interface (UI) to engineer traceable data provence with configurable components.
-NiFi offers up the ability to custom build processors and incorporate them into a highly customizable flows.
+NiFi incorporates a straightforward User Interface (UI) to engineer traceable data provenance with configurable components.
+NiFi offers up the ability to custom build processors and incorporate them into a highly customizable flow.
 Through

 > "data routing, transformation, and system mediation logic"
 > [@fa18-523-56-www-nifi-nifihomepage],

-NiFi seeks to automate data flows in a big data environment and gives architects the ability to keep data flowing between evolving systems quickly.
-Amongst a host of features NiFi offers, one sticks out as particularly important because of the challenges associated with what the feature addresses: data errors, data inconsistency, and data irregularity handling.
-NiFi provides users the ability to incorporate in the flow processes to catch these non-happy path realities in big data.
+NiFi seeks to automate data flow in a big data environment and gives architects the ability to keep data flowing between evolving systems quickly.
+Amongst a host of features, NiFi offers, one sticks out as particularly important because of the challenges associated with what the feature addresses: data errors, data inconsistency, and data irregularity handling.
+NiFi provides users with the ability to incorporate in the flow, processes to catch these non-happy path realities in big data.
 As new situations are discovered, a user can quickly build *if-then* forks in the process to catch, store, or resolve the data issues.